 In 1925, her screen career tanked and she was faced with financial ruin, so the inventive Nazimova put her property to work generating an income by building a complex of 25 rental “villas” around the original house.
 The opening party for The Garden of Alla Hotel was held on January 9, 1927.

 Nazimova had converted the place into a semi-tropical trysting resort.
 She retained her own private apartment upstairs in her former mansion, while the bottom story was converted into a swank café and bar.
 The property became a complicated colorful collection of Spanish style bungalows and detached apartments.
 Those 25 villas were constructed around the pool, designed with drama and dash, the pool was shaped like the Black Sea.

-Among those who chose to live at The Garden Of Alla: Gloria Swanson, Greta Garbo, John Barrymore, Clara Bow, Buster Keaton, Ramon Navarro, Harpo Marx, Ava Gardner, Errol Flynn, Humphrey Bogart, Lauren Bacall, Ernest Hemingway, Lillian Hellman, Joe E. Lewis, Artie Shaw, George Kaufman, Dorothy Parker, Robert Benchley and Laurence Olivier.
+Among those who chose to live at The Garden Of Alla were: Gloria Swanson, Greta Garbo, John Barrymore, Clara Bow, Buster Keaton, Ramon Navarro, Harpo Marx, Ava Gardner, Errol Flynn, Humphrey Bogart and Lauren Bacall, Ernest Hemingway, Lillian Hellman, Joe E. Lewis, Artie Shaw, George Kaufman, Dorothy Parker, Robert Benchley, and Laurence Olivier.

 Nazimova’s renewed Broadway success was cut short by illness in 1938, and she returned to Hollywood and rented Villa 24, where she lived with her very patient, long-time companion Glesca Marshall until her final credits rolled in 1945.